-Since you already don’t know the full length of sound a Creative SB1300 with Razer Kraken gives.
+Since you already don’t know the full length of the sound, a Creative SB1300 with Razer Kraken gives.

-It actually vibrates out for you the most changing frequencies at around 224Hz.
-Center at fullest refreshment for any producer to know the stake that is at that center.
-Somehow most producers are really blinded at that range And can make a wrong move on either their bass or kick.
-Even for other instruments.
+It vibrates out for you the most changing frequencies at around 224Hz — Center at fullest refreshment for any producer to know the stake that is at that center.
+Somehow most producers are blinded at that range and can make a wrong move on either their bass or kick and even for other instruments.
 That can be annihilating to their production.

 There are always different prospects of about 224Hz centers.

 Many artists already EQ at that range on their master channel.
 Since that is the most hardish sound, they get from multiple sounds fighting for the frequencies to be vibrant enough.